Advertisement

 • Add chipotle en adobo to the beans to add heat to the enfrijoladas.

-• If you are serving this recipe for dinner, add some avocado slices and crumbled chorizo (soyrizo) on top to make it more substantial.
+• If you are serving this recipe for dinner, add some avocado slices and crumbled chorizo (soyrizo or regular) on top to make it more substantial.

 Alejandra Graf